 The strategy's "snapshot" of sport and recreation facilities in the two districts and analysis of participation, trends, gaps and strengths have been informed by community consultation.
 The strategy also acknowledges this area's unique physical environment and the impacts this has on both the opportunities and challenges facing our communities for sport and recreation.

-The Strategy aligns with the Community Sport and High-Performance Sport Strategies of Sport NZ,
+The Strategy aligns with the Community Sport and High-Performance Sport Strategies of Sport NZ, which promote locally led development of spaces and places for sport and active recreation that provide quality experiences for participants.

 Table of Contents